NCEAS/metadig-engine/docs/operations-manual.md

 what action needs occur to fulfil a request and will either complete that request itself, or send a request to one of the quality services.

-The metadig-controller service can be started with the command:
+The metadig-controller service can be started with the commands:

 ```
+cd ./helm
 helm install metadig-controller ./metadig-controller --namespace metadig --version=1.0.0
 ```